cjoakim/azure-cosmosdb-altgraph/docs/setup.md

 ### Running AltGraph - in an Azure Container App - via Azure Developer CLI

 ```
 > azd init

 > azd provision

-... after the Azure Container Apps is provisioned, visit the `containerAppFQDN` at the fqdn
-... shown in the deployment output.
-Allow one-minute for the ACA to start.

 ```

+_NOTE: the `azd provision` step will take approximately 40 minutes to complete (mostly due to creating the Redis cache)._

+Now follow the steps in the [Environment Variables](#environment-variables) & [Wrangle the Raw Data, load CosmosDB](#wrangle-the-raw-data-load-cosmosdb) sections above to load the data.

+After the Azure Container Apps is provisioned, visit the `containerAppFQDN` at the FQDN shown in the deployment output.
+Allow one minute for the ACA to start.

 ### Running AltGraph - in an Azure Container App - via Az CLI